xaoirse/luna/README.md

 - [ ] Benchmarks
 - [ ] Tests
 - [ ] Job
 - [ ] [High] Concurrent access?
-Lock luna.json?
+Lock luna.json and then import?
-- [ ] Aggregating Cidrs should aggregate tags or seprate cidrs from assets
+- [ ] Aggregating Cidrs should aggregate tags or separate cidrs from assets